charles-uno/charles-uno.github.io/_drafts/2019-01-05-job-change.md

 description: ""
 ---

 In grad school, I did an internship at [Cray](http://www.cray.com) writing automated tests.
 It was a good fit, so I stuck with it, and joined Cray full-time as soon as I finished my PhD.
 The job treated me well, even as Cray hit [rough times](http://www.startribune.com/cray-to-idle-190-workers-about-14-percent-of-its-staff/435452993/).
-I had a fair amount of freedom to choose what I worked on, a supportive team, and a manager[^4] always challenging me to explore and grow.
+I had a fair amount of freedom to choose what I worked on, a supportive team, and a manager[^4] who challenged me to explore and grow.

 [^4]: It's only in hindsight I realize how phenomenal Gina was as a manager.
 I swear she had my whole career path mapped out in her head.
 Every time I came to her looking for more, she had something up her sleeve.
 Mentoring an intern.
 Rotation in another group.
 High-profile project.
 Engaging with a customer site.

-I started out writing tests, then moved into test infrastructure.
-Mainframe administration, tool usage tracking, boot analysis, log scraping -- every few months, there would be a new batch of problems to tackle.
+Over time, I drifted from *writing* tests into test *infrastructure*: mainframe administration, tool development, log scraping, and miscellaneous automation.

+The push to

+The new [SVP of R&D](https://www.hpcwire.com/2017/01/26/stathis-papaefstathiou-takes-rd-reins-cray/) was determined to drag Cray's development practices into the 21st century, particularly with respect to testing.

+[Shasta](https://www.hpcwire.com/2018/10/30/cray-unveils-shasta-lands-nersc-9-contract/) (Cray's once-per-decade paradigm shift) was kicking into high gear.